Starisian-Technologies/starmus-audio-recorder/docs/php-md/StarmusTemplateLoaderHelper.md

     /**
 Securely render a template for logged-in users only.
 @param string $template Path or slug of the template to render.
-@param array $args Variables to pass into the template.
+@param array<string, mixed> $args Variables to pass into the template.
 @param string $user_group Optional.
 User group required.
 Defaults to 'admin'.
 @return string Rendered HTML output.